 Error ~ No results could be loaded.

-Payroll Tutorial: Create an industry-specific deduction or a cantonal contribution as a new salary type.
-We’ll show an example.
+Payroll accounting tutorial: Create an industry-specific deduction or a cantonal tax as a new salary type.
+We demonstrate an example.

 Contents

-Depending on the industry, there may be specific deductions.
-This tutorial shows, using the example of a fixed industry-specific amount deducted 50/50 from employee and employer, how to create salary types.
+There are specific deductions depending on the industry.
+Using the example of an industry-specific fixed amount that is deducted 50/50 by the employee and employer, the tutorial shows how to create salary types.

-Click Add to open the dialog for creating a new salary type.
+Clicking Add opens the dialog box for creating a new salary type.

-It is recommended to copy an existing deduction to reuse certain settings.
-For example, for a fixed amount without pre-calculations, you can copy the salary type 5051 BVG Purchase Contributions.
+It is a good idea to copy an existing deduction in order to transfer certain specifications.
+For example, salary type 5051 BVG purchase contributions can be copied for a fixed amount without precalculations.

 First, create the variable in which the calculated amount will be stored: $gavAmountEmployee

-Here you set the checkboxes that define which totals this salary type will be included in.
-In the example, the deduction is included in the total deductions.
-It is also considered in the net salary and the payout amount.
+Here, you can define which totals this wage type is included in by checking the boxes.
+In the example, this means that the deduction is included in the total deductions.
+The deduction is also taken into account in the net salary and in the payment sum.

-If a deduction should appear on the salary certificate, you can specify the corresponding line number where the salary type should be shown.
+If a deduction is to be shown on the salary certificate, you can specify the number on which the salary type is shown.

 Switch back to the Configuration tab.
-Here, replace the variable defined in the Fields tab in the calculation field.
-Since salary type 5051 BVG Purchase Contributions was copied, the variable $bvgPurchaseAmountEntry must be replaced with $gavAmountEmployeeEntry.
+Here, the variable defined in the Fields tab is now inserted into the calculation field.
+Since salary type 5051 BVG purchase contributions was copied here, the variable $bvgPurchaseAmountEntry must be replaced with $gavAmountEmployeeEntry.

-You may now assign your own creditor account in the Credit field for this salary type or link it to an existing one.
+You can now set your own credit account in the Credit field for the salary type or assign an existing one.

 Complete the process by clicking Save.

-If an employer contribution should also be created as a salary type, it is recommended to copy the salary type 7010 AHV Employer Contribution in the case of a shared deduction.
+If an employer contribution is to be created as an additional salary type, salary type 7010 AHV contribution employer is recommended in the case of a equal deduction.

-The settings in the Totals, Fields and Pre-calculations tabs remain unchanged.
+The settings in the Totals, Fields, and Preliminary Calculations tabs are left as they are.

-Overwrite the name and number, e.g. with 7200.
-In the calculation field, insert the GAV employee deduction variable: $gavAmountEmployee.
-This way, the amount entered in salary type 5200 GAV Deduction Employee is also deducted for the employer.
+The name and number are overwritten, e.g., with 7200.
+The variable of the GAV deduction employee is now inserted in the calculation field: $gavAmountEmployee.
+This means that the amount entered for wage type 5200 GAV deduction employee is also deducted for the employer.